milanbargiel/abweichungenausderzeit/README.md

 # Modify content
 ## Folder structure
 All files that are relevant for the content of the webpage are found within `/zeit-webpage/app` folder.
-To modify the content of the webpage it is necessary to modify templates with ".nunjucks" extension found inside of `/pages` and `/templates` folder.
+To modify the content of the webpage it is necessary to modify templates with `.nunjucks` extension found inside of `/pages` and `/templates` folder.
 Images are placed inside of the `/image` folder.
-Never modify ".html" files directly.
+Never modify `.html` files directly.
 These files are automatically constructed from the template files.

 ```
 zeit-webpage/app/